A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 The Villages

-Finally, In addition to the swell merch and premium, promoted products, there are gated “villages” with large, round tables set up so friends can come by, eat, visit, sit a spell, nosh on amazing food, and mingle among the ecstatic, cue-enthused crowd.
+Finally, there are gated “villages” with large, round tables set up for friends to come by, eat, sit a spell, nosh well, and mingle among the ecstatic crowd.

 A table with flowers and plates of food with red and yellow sign at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana